vriandy07/CypressFactorial/README.md

   - Prospace Factorial Calculator
     - TC_CALCULATE_002 - Verify success calculate factorial
-      > In the Prospace Factorial Calculator **TC_CALCULATE_002 - Verify success calculate factorial** I want to verify success to enter an integer number and calculate factorial, then as a result in the page will display "The factorial of 6 is: xxx".
+      > In the Prospace Factorial Calculator **TC_CALCULATE_002 - Verify success calculate factorial** I want to verify success to enter an integer number and calculate factorial, then as a result in the page will display "The factorial of X is: xxx".
        ```
        it('TC_CALCULATE_002 - Verify success calculate factorial', () => {
          cy.get('#number').type('6').should('have.value', '6')